 The glass color can wear off after some period of time.

 Not only is the Brooklyn Basix Freedom Chime considered to be one of the best chimes available in the market but it is also known to be an eco-friendly option thanks to the highly recyclable and sustainable materials.
-These garden wind chimes basically mean that it will help in adding an excellent decoration piece to your home without destroying the environment.
+These garden wind chimes basically mean that they will help in adding an excellent decoration piece to your home without destroying the environment.

 Most people are known to prefer having it hang on their garden or patio in order to enjoy the deep and relaxing cool breeze.

 These metal garden wind chimes are possible for one to have it installed next to a window to for an elegant addition to their bedrooms and living rooms.

 These small aluminum wind chime tubes are known to be an excellent gift for different occasions.
 It is very durable and cannot get affected easily with the elements since it does feature the best string for the wind chimes.
 Its sturdy aluminum suspension is capable of lasting for several years.

 Sound Quality and Appearance

 This great aluminum pipe for wind chimes is made of a durable sandblasted hollow recycled aluminum tubes and a laminated bamboo.
 It is known to produce a soothing sound that will help your body and mind to completely relax.

 This great wind chime is known to do an excellent job when it comes to masking the unwanted background noises.

 It will help complement the Zen garden design and add a positive feng shui element that will do away with the negative energy from your home.
 These wind chimes in garden also feature a removable windcatcher that you can always customize, engrave or remove.

 It is an eco-friendly wind chime that is made of aluminum and bamboo.